About This Site

 The background image was added shortly after the background color switch as seen on the website shown below for ten years.

 The look and feel of the website from 2002 to 2012 before the makeover and switch from all HTML to mostly PHP scripts.
-The main page title image have changed over time and below are two of the longest lasting title images.
+The main page title image have changed over time and below are three of the longest lasting title images.

 2001 - Early 2002